 Age-related macular degeneration is the most common cause of sight impairment in those aged over 50.
-It causes a gradual loss of central vision, which we need for for detailed work and for things like reading and driving.
+It causes a gradual loss of central vision, which we need for detailed work and for things like reading and driving.
 Edge vision (peripheral vision) is not lost.

 What is macular degeneration?

 AMD (also called ARMD) occurs when cells in the macula - the central area of the retina - degenerate.
 Damage to the macula affects your central vision which is needed for reading, writing, driving, recognising people's faces and doing other fine tasks.
 The damage occurs at the level of the layer of cells within the retina called the retinal pigment epithelium (RPE).